Biruhi/urban-traffic-signal-digital-twin/README.md

 # ✅ Answers to the Research Questions

-## RQ1 — How does Fixed-Time control perform?
+## RQ1 — How does Fixed-Time Control perform?

 Fixed-Time Control successfully serves all **3401 vehicles**, but it produces the largest average queue and maximum queue among the evaluated controllers.

-It therefore provides a useful conventional baseline but is less responsive to changing traffic conditions.
+It provides a stable conventional baseline but is less responsive to changing traffic conditions.

 ---

 ## RQ2 — Does Actuated Control improve performance?

-**Yes.**
+**Yes, partially.**

 Compared with Fixed-Time Control, Actuated Control reduces: